 Situated south-west of Kota, and accessed from Udaipur, Jaipur or Ranthambore National Park, Bhainsrorgarh is perfect for those wanting something a little different on their itinerary around Rajasthan.
-Visiting this area is very much like travelling back in time where you can uncover traditional Rajput villages and warm and charming service.
+Visiting this area is very much like traveling back in time where you can uncover traditional Rajput villages and warm and charming service.

 The hotel dates from the 18th century, and has been lovingly restored by the present family who now also run the hotel.
 The hotel has five rooms, all have balconies with views over the river and hills - they are all tastefully furnished to a high standard.
 All rooms are air-conditioned and are en-suite with showers.